nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-30-year_of_the_fox.md

 Unfortunately, we do not have write permissions for the binary.
 I downloaded the binary onto my local machine so that I could reverse-engineer it using [Binary Ninja](https://cloud.binary.ninja/).

-Once the reverse engineering is done, we can take a look at the **main()** function:
+Once the reverse engineering was done, I took a look at the **main()** function:

 ![screenshot25](../assets/images/year_of_the_fox/screenshot25.png)

 It seems that `shutdown` simply calls the `poweroff` binary.
 This will then cause the system to power down.

 What's important to note is that `poweroff` is not called with its absolute path.
-This means that we can do some path manipulation to have our own binary be called instead.
+This means that we can do some path manipulation to have our own binary called instead.

 We first create a new binary called `poweroff` in /tmp: